bitnulleins/statify-widget/tags/1.4.4/readme.txt

 * Correction of the totals of views from Statify data (if a page is selected as the start page, the views of the start page and the selected page are combined).
 The “Blog” page is now recorded independently
 * Support for up to PHP 8.4 enabled
 * Text display if no posts exist yet included in translation
+* Conversion of the interval calculation from PHP UTC to the selected WordPress time zone
 * Correction of the total sum in the shortcode (was always one too few)
 * Change of the relation in the SQL statement from “greater than or equal to” to “really greater”